 The Cussing Cover

-The story is about Mavis Estep who was married to Basil long before the establishment of the Great Smoky Mountains National Park.
+This one on our list of Smoky Mountain ghost stories is about Mavis Estep who was married to Basil long before the establishment of the Great Smoky Mountains National Park.
 They called Cades Cove home and they and their children lived in a two-room cabin along the Whistling Branch stream.

 Mavis was terrified of being struck by lighting and thought for sure that would be the way she would die.
 She had been born during a thunderstorm and thought she was fated to be killed by a lightning bolt.
 She never stayed out in the rain and banished metal beds from the family’s home.
 This was not to be the case.